 In September 2016, the Chamber’s Partnership for a Sustainable Community hosted nearly 80 travelers as they explored Boulder and Denver, Colorado.

 Chapel Hill Mayor Pam Hemminger, Hillsborough Mayor Tom Stevens, and Commissioner Earl McKee, former chair of the Orange County Board of Commissioners, served as honorary co-chairs of the 2016 Inter-City Visit.

-- Learn more about the trip by viewing the Storify of social media
+- Learn more about the trip by viewing the Storify

-- View and download presentations at our SlideShare account
+- View and download presentations on SlideShare

 - Read media accounts of the trip in The Chapel Hill News and The Daily Tar Heel